 I am not a lawyer.
 I’m not even what I consider a GDPR specialist.
 But I’ve read a lot of the text of the GDPR, and I’ve read a lot about it and watched a lot of videos.
 So I’d like to offer my layman’s interpretation of an important aspect of GDPR – the right to be forgotten – and whether or not it means we have to delete data from our backups.
-For some background info on GDPR and why you should care about it, feel free to reference my other blogs on the subject here and here.

 Let’s talk about this

 I have an opinion on this issue, but it’s not a legal opinion.
 I’d love to hear your opinion, especially if it differs from mine.
 Let’s see some comments on this one, shall we?
 Here’s the official GDPR website where you can read it for yourself.

 There are all kinds of GDPR articles about making sure we have consent and a reason to store personal data, making sure we take care of it when we do, making sure we store it securely, etc. There’s even a line that says we need “the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident.”
 My personal opinion is that you should have been doing all this stuff already, which is why I’m calling it “the easy stuff.”
 (The easy stuff isn’t easy if you haven’t been doing it, but it’s easy in that all the technology is there to do it.
 All you have to do is implement it.)